aldica/aldica/README.md

 In a default build using ```mvn clean install```, this project will build the extensions for Alfresco Content Services and Share, executing regular unit-tests, without running integration tests.
 The integration tests of this project are based on Docker and require a Docker engine to run the necessary components (PostgreSQL database as well as Alfresco Content Services / Share).
 Since a Docker engine may not be available in all environments of interested community members / collaborators, the integration tests have been made optional.
 A full build, including integration tests, can be run by executing

 ```
-mvn clean install -P run-integration-tests -Ddocker.tests.enabled=true
+mvn clean install -Ddocker.tests.enabled=true
 ```

-The profile (-P) enables running integration tests in general, and the system property (-D) enables the Docker deployment support (the Acosix Alfresco Maven project includes provisions for more than one deployment variant).
-Both are required to be set.
+The system property (-D) enables the Docker deployment support and triggers the integration tests to be run against the Docker-deployed instances of Alfresco Repository / Share.

 ## K6 benchmark / load tests